abinabrahamjohn/Big-Data---Detecting-Spam-with-Apache-Spark/README.md

-# Big-Data---Detecting-Spam-with-Apache-Spark and Deploying jobs on GCP and Google AI Platform
+# Big-Data Projects
-Classification of e-mail messages as spam or non-spam in Spark
+Classification of e-mail messages as spam or non-spam in Spark Deploying jobs on GCP and Google AI Platform- distributed training